Using Chains with Coverage

 Creating a Seed Satellite (Imaging Satellite)

 The original satellite that is used to create the Walker constellation is referred to as the “Seed” satellite.
-The satellites generated using the Walker Tool are referred to as children.
 Use the Orbit Wizard to create the “seed” satellite from which the other satellites will be derived.

 2. Select the Orbit Wizard () method.